Vector Quantized Latent Concepts: A Scalable Alternative to Clustering-Based Concept Discovery: Ablation Study: Dead-code Recovery

-We have an ablation study to evaluate the usefulness of the linear projection.
-We compare the faithfulness performance with and without the linear projection.
-Table~\ref{app:tab:projection} shows that linear projection provides benefits across both encoder-based models and decoder-only models in most cases.
+We have an ablation study to evaluate the usefulness of dead-code recovery.
+We compare the faithfulness performance with and without the dead-code recovery mechanism.
+Table~\ref{tab:dcr_ablation} shows that dead-code recovery mechanism provides better performance.